sparkslabs/pyxie/doc/dev-status.md

 ### WIP

-* 297\.
-Detangle the code transforms out from the cppnodes...
-* 18\.
-Code generation of C literals is muddled up a touch with structural representation #internals
-* 293\.
-Extract the transforms from cppnodes into pyxie.transform.ii2cpp
+* 298\.
+Implement "pure" CPP Nodes
+* 299\. "new" CPP Nodes have a json debug representation

 ### Paused